photon-labs/framework/phresco-framework-runner/delivery/README.txt

 For Nodejs development,

-	Install the correct version of nodejs from the HeliOS downloads.
+	Install the correct version of nodejs from the Phresco downloads.

 For Iphone development,